June 21 - August 17, 2023

-The CLS Swahili Program provides an intensive 8-week language learning environment designed to cover the equivalent of one academic year of university-level Swahili study.
-Formal classroom language instruction is provided for a minimum of 20 hours per week, and the program is designed to meet the needs of students from a variety of language levels and backgrounds, from beginning to advanced learners.
-Students will also have regular one-on-one meetings with language partners for conversational practice, as well as cultural activities and excursions designed to expand students’ understanding of Tanzanian life and culture.
+The CLS Swahili Program in Arusha, Tanzania provides an intensive 8-week language learning environment designed to cover the equivalent of one academic year of university-level Swahili study.
+Formal classroom language instruction is provided for a minimum of 15 hours per week, and the program is designed to meet the needs of students from a variety of language levels and backgrounds, from beginning to advanced learners.

-The CLS Swahili Program is hosted by the MS Training Centre for Development Cooperation (MS-TCDC), a state of the art development management training institution, located in Arusha in northern Tanzania.
+The CLS Swahili Program is hosted by the MS Training Centre for Development Cooperation (MS-TCDC), a state-of-the-art development management training institution, located in Usa River, Arusha in northern Tanzania.
 Established in 1967, MS-TCDC has gained a reputation for high quality training of civil society organizations and their partners, donors, and government agencies.
 In addition to Swahili language courses, MS-TCDC offers a range of short-term training courses for international development practitioners as well as accredited certificate programs, diplomas, bachelor’s, and master’s programs.
-Visit the MS-TCDC website for more information on their year-round language, culture, and training programs.